 Transfer of Credit.
 Transfer of graduate credits earned at other universities.
-A course that was completed at another college or university may be considered for transfer by a Master's program within the Wake Forest University Graduate School, provided that: a) the course was taken at an accredited institution in the United States; b) the course is classified as a graduate course; c) the course was not taken as part of a previous earned degree at another institution; d) the grade in the course is B (or the equivalent thereof as determined by the Graduate School) or better.
-The maximum number of hours that may be transferred toward a Master's degree within the Graduate School from another college or university may not exceed one-third of the total credits required by the program.
+A course that was completed at another college or university may be considered for transfer by a Master's program within a Biomedical Graduate Program, provided that: a) the course was taken at an accredited institution in the United States; b) the course is classified as a graduate course; c) the course was not taken as part of a previous earned degree at another institution; d) the grade in the course is B (or the equivalent thereof as determined by the Biomedical Graduate Programs Office) or better.
+The maximum number of hours that may be transferred toward a Master's degree within a Biomedical Graduate Program from another college or university may not exceed one-third of the total credits required by the program.
 Transfer of courses from another college or university for PhD degree candidates are held to the same standards for transfer credits, but are not limited in terms of the count of credit hours.
 International students wishing to transfer credits are responsible for having their transcript evaluated by World Educational Services (WES), and are to have the evaluation sent directly to Student Records.

 Transfer of graduate credits earned while enrolled in a previous graduate degree program at Wake Forest University.
-A graduate course that was completed while the student was enrolled previously in another graduate or professional program at Wake Forest University may be considered for transfer by a program within the Wake Forest University Graduate School, provided that the course was not counted toward the first degree and a grade of B (or the equivalent thereof as determined by the Graduate School) or better was earned.
-The maximum number of hours that may be transferred to a Master's degree within the Graduate School from a different program within the University may not exceed two-thirds of the total credit hour requirement of the accepting program.
+A graduate course that was completed while the student was enrolled previously in another graduate or professional program at Wake Forest University may be considered for transfer by a program within a Biomedical Graduate Program, provided that the course was not counted toward the first degree and a grade of B (or the equivalent thereof as determined by the Biomedical Graduate Programs Office) or better was earned.
+The maximum number of hours that may be transferred to a Master's degree within a Biomedical Graduate Program from a different program within the University may not exceed two-thirds of the total credit hour requirement of the accepting program.

 Students seeking to follow their mentor and enroll at Wake Forest.
-A student seeking to follow their mentor from another institution and enroll in the Wake Forest Graduate School must apply to the Graduate School using standard application processes.
+A student seeking to follow their mentor from another institution and enroll in a Biomedical Graduate Program must apply to that Biomedical Graduate Program using standard application processes.
 The student may be accepted as a Wake Forest student and credits may be transferred if the criteria described for the Transfer of Credits Earned at Other Universities are met, and if the student has not yet advanced to candidacy.
 A student who has advanced to candidacy prior to following their mentor to Wake Forest should remain a student at their current institution.